Religion in Costa Rica: Christianity

 While the Catholic church is still the largest church body, the Protestants are growing, in 2017 representing 15% of the population.
 Most Protestants are Pentecostal with smaller numbers of Lutherans and Baptists.
-The Church of Jesus Christ of Latter-day Saints (Mormons) claims more than 51,000 members and has a temple in San Jose that serves as a regional worship center for Costa Rica, Panama, Nicaragua, and Honduras.
+The Church of Jesus Christ of Latter-day Saints (Mormons) claims 50,000 members. and has a temple in San Jose that serves as a regional worship center for Costa Rica, Panama, Nicaragua, and Honduras.

 Quakers escaping compulsory draft from the Korean War founded a colony in Monteverde in 1950, the Amish founded a community in San Carlos in 1968 and the first Lutheran Church was founded in 1965.
 Anglicanism was brought by both British and Black Jamaicans and it has some 12,000 followers mostly in Limón Province, however, its see is the Good Shepherd Church in San José.
 There is also a Russian Orthodox Church led by Orthodox priest Georgy Kaplanov located in the Vazquez de Coronado Canton for the small Orthodox community working not only for the Russian community but also for other Orthodox including Greeks and Romanians.

 Although they represent less than 1 percent of the population, Jehovah's Witnesses have a strong presence on the Caribbean coast.
-Seventh-day Adventists operate a university that attracts students from throughout the Caribbean Basin.
-The Unification Church maintains its continental headquarters for Latin America in San Jose.
+In the past, the Seventh-day Adventists have operated a university that attracts students from throughout the Caribbean Basin and the Unification Church has maintained its continental headquarters for Latin America in San Jose.